ircrelay/ircrelay-client-guides/guides/textual/guide.md

 automatically override the rest with the settings you provided when congfiguring your network on ircrelay.com.

-Make sure to go to the settings page in IRCRelay and varifying the username for this specific network.
+Make sure to go to the settings page in IRCRelay and verifying the username for this specific network.
 It is different then the username you signed up with.

 That's it for configuration.
 Click "Save".